Kansas Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-The biggest barrier — upfront cost — is removed with Palmetto’s LightReach lease.
-Kansas homeowners can go solar for as low as $90/month with no upfront investment.
-Palmetto owns and maintains the system, backs it with a 90% Production Guarantee, and includes a comprehensive protection program.
+The biggest barrier to going solar is typically upfront cost — and Palmetto’s LightReach lease removes it entirely.
+You can go solar for as low as $90/month with no upfront investment, while Palmetto owns and maintains the system and backs it with a 90% Production Guarantee.

 Yes, solar panels can increase your home value in Kansas.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $250,000 Kansas home, that’s roughly $10,250 in added value.
+On a $250,000 Kansas home, that’s roughly $10,250 in added value.

-For most Kansas homeowners, leasing solar through Palmetto’s LightReach program is the most financially accessible path.
-You start saving from day one with no upfront investment and a fixed monthly payment as low as $90/month.
-Palmetto owns and maintains the system and backs it with a 90% Production Guarantee.
+For most Kansas homeowners, leasing solar through Palmetto’s LightReach program is the most financially accessible option.
+With no upfront investment, you start saving from day one.
+Palmetto owns and maintains the system, backs it with a 90% Production Guarantee, and includes a comprehensive protection program — all for as low as $90/month.

 Palmetto Solar is a top choice for Kansas homeowners.
-We’re a national company with a strong local install network, serving customers across the Sunflower State — from Wichita and Overland Park to Topeka and Lawrence.
-We offer some of the most flexible financing options in the industry, including our LightReach lease with no upfront cost and payments as low as $90/month.
+We’re a national company with a strong local installation network, serving cities like Wichita, Topeka, Overland Park, and Lawrence.
+We offer some of the most accessible financing in the industry, including our LightReach lease — no upfront cost, a fixed monthly payment starting as low as $90/month, and we handle all maintenance.

-Palmetto’s LightReach is an all-inclusive solar lease for Kansas homeowners — one fixed monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+With Palmetto’s LightReach lease, Kansas homeowners pay one simple monthly payment that covers everything — the solar panel system, installation, monitoring, maintenance, and a comprehensive protection program with a 90% Production Guarantee.
 There is no upfront cost.
-For a typical 7.70 kW system in Kansas, the estimated monthly lease payment is approximately $90/month, based on Kansas’ production ratio of 1,329 kWh/kW/year.
+For a typical 7.70 kW system in Kansas, the estimated monthly lease payment is approximately $90/month.